storj/storj/docs/design/garbage-collection.md

 The probability of having a false positive depends on the size of the Bloom filter, the hash functions used and the number of elements in the set.

+## Rationale

+### Interesting figures
+- piece id size: currently 32 bytes
+- size of piece: s_max, s_min
+- minimum number of pieces id for a storage node storing x bytes of data: d/s_max
+- packet size?

+### Thoughts
+What could we send the node:
+- list of useless pieces for a storage node
+    - would mean the satellite has to keep track of these useless pieces.
+    - This list of pieces id would probably be smaller than the list of useful pieces if the storage node and the uplink are trustworthy.
+- list of useful pieces for a storage node
+    - no need for the satellite to track deleted pieces for each storage node (except for audit purposes)
+    - More robust against nodes and uplinks that are not trustworthy
+    - possibility to use a Bloom filter

+### Bloom filter
+- **n**: number of elements in the set
+- **m**: size of the Bloom filter array
+- **k**: number of hash functions used
+- **Probability of false positives**: (1-(1-1/m)^kn)^k which can be approximate by (1-e^(kn/m))^k.

 | m/n|k|k=1	|k=2	|k=3	|k=4	|k=5	|k=6	|k=7	|k=8
 |---|---|---|---|---|---|---|---|---|---|
 |2	|1.39	|0.393	|0.400	|	 	 |	 |	| |	|